slowernews/wisdom-tldr/README.md

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*

 ===
-###On perfectionism
+###On being too perfect

+Being too perfect provokes [envy](#).
+Intelligence and beauty are the main factors of envy.

-> *'Never appear too perfect' -- Robert Greene (46th law of power)*
+> *'Never appear too perfect.' -- Robert Greene (46th law of power)*

+> *'Think as you like but behave like others.' -- Robert Greene (38th law of power)*

+> *'Beauty is not a gift, it is a burden.'*

+> *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

-> *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

-> *'Play the average but don’t forget about the outliers.
-Taking a chance on something unique might be the most rewarding thing you ever do.'*